EASA Minor Change Approval/CS-STAN Documents

 - FTD-9-80 Load analysis form

-FLARM can also be installed as Standard Change in certain aircraft, but limited to day VFR.
-If installed as Standard Change, the AFMS and Instructions for continued airworthiness are required.
+FLARM can be installed as a Standard Change (CS-SC051) in certain aircraft, but then limited to day VFR.
+If installed as a Standard Change, at least the AFMS and Instructions for continued airworthiness are required.
 It’s then also required to develop own Installation instructions.
-All those documents are part of this MCA.
+All those documents are part of this package.

 If you cannot find your aircraft in the AML or using the search above, this FAQ article might be of help.